Checkpoint Charlie

 East Germans, on the contrary, were not permitted to enter West Germany until the fall of the Berlin Wall.
 Many tried to trick the guards at Checkpoint Charlie to get to the West, but most were unsuccessful and risked being shot then and there.

-One of the most renowned cases of failed escape attempt was that of Peter Fechter.
+One of the most renowned cases of failed escape attempts was that of Peter Fechter.
 The East German teenager was on the verge of getting to West Berlin when he was shot by a soldier and was left to bleed to death in the “death strip”, as neither side dared trespass to save him.

-In 2001, a replica of the sign “You Are Now Leaving the American Sector and the guard house was placed at Checkpoint Charlie.
+In 2001, a replica of the sign “You Are Now Leaving the American Sector” and the guard house was placed at Checkpoint Charlie.

 Visitors can take photographs at the guard house.
 There is also a photograph collection and documents of that time.